 Everyone gets in funks.
 May not be often for some, but it still happens.
 Some funks can last an hour; some can last for a year.

 And as we all experience funks differently, we all find different parts of them challenging.
 In my work, I’ve found that the most challenging and frustrating issue is how to get out of a funk when you are in one.
+Many times when someone is a funk they struggle with their work-life balance as well.
 There are many strategies to move through these times offered by many a psychologist or even earnest friends wanting to help.
 Some ideas and strategies are helpful and others only seem to grate on us when we hear them.

 At Rewire, we’re not your BFF and we don’t have a psychologist on staff (yet), but we have found something we’d like to offer.
 A simple three-step process for pulling yourself through a hard time and breaking out of a funk: